Aladin147/BLKWDS_Manager/project_status.md

    - ✅ Updated project-related screens to use NavigationHelper (FIXED in v0.84.0)
    - ✅ Updated studio-related screens to use NavigationHelper (FIXED in v0.84.0)
    - ✅ Updated activity log screens to use NavigationHelper (FIXED in v0.84.0)
+   - ✅ Updated booking-related screens to use NavigationHelper (FIXED in v0.84.0)
    - Some screens still need to be updated to use NavigationHelper (IDENTIFIED in v0.84.0)

 5. **Error Handling Inconsistencies**